jesspsilva/expenses-overview/README.md

    yarn install
    ```

-4. Set up your Google Sheets [https://workspace.google.com/products/sheets/]:
+4. Set up your Google Sheets and Form:

+   #### Google Sheets Setup
-   - Create a Google Sheet with your expense data.
-The sheet should have a header row with the following columns: Date, Amount, Description, Category, Card and Owner.
+   - Create a Google Sheet with your expense data
+   - The sheet should have a header row with the following columns: Date, Amount, Description, Category, Card and Owner
-   - Make sure the sheet is publicly accessible via a link (you can do this by sharing the sheet and setting the permissions to "Anyone with the link")
+   - Make sure the sheet is publicly accessible via a link
+   - Go to File > Share > Publish to web
+   - Select "Comma-separated values (.csv)" as the format
-   - Copy the generatedlink
+   - Copy the generated link

+   #### Google Form Setup
+   - Create a new Google Form
+   - Add the following fields (exact names are important):
+     - Date (Short answer)
+     - Amount (Short answer)
+     - Description (Short answer)
+     - Category (Dropdown)
+     - Card (Dropdown)
+     - Owner (Dropdown)
+   - Go to Send > Copy link
+   - In the copied link, replace the field values with placeholders:
+     Date, Value, Description, Category, Card, and Owner

+   #### Connecting Form to Sheet
+   - Open your Google Form
+   - Click on "Responses" at the top
+   - Click on the three dots menu (⋮)
+   - Select "Select response destination"
+   - Select your existing spreadsheet

 5. Create a `.env.local` file in the root directory and add your Google Sheet link:
    ```
    NEXT_PUBLIC_GOOGLE_SHEET_LINK=your_generated_link_here
+   NEXT_PUBLIC_GOOGLE_FORM_LINK=your_form_submit_link_here
    ```

 ### Running the App